Safety Tips: Protecting Yourself & Your Property

 - Do not leave your textbooks, calculators or book-bags unattended in study rooms, hallways, libraries, cafeterias or unsecured lockers.
 Record the serial numbers of calculators and computers.

 - Thieves know where students leave their belongings unattended and watch for opportunities to take your property.
 Be suspicious of persons hanging around storage areas, i.e. outside of bookstores, with no apparent purpose.
-If you see someone suspicious or you discover that you have been victimized, contact the DPS at 206-2700.
+If you see someone suspicious or you discover that you have been victimized, contact the Pima College Police Department at (520)206-2700.

 How to Protect Your Property

 Members of the College community are vulnerable to the same problems encountered by residents of any major metropolitan area.
-DPS mission is to protect the College community by patrolling the campuses and surrounding areas; however the opportunity for crime still exists and the College community can still be victimized by criminal acts.
+The Pima College Police Department's mission is to protect the College community by patrolling the campuses and surrounding areas; however the opportunity for crime still exists and the College community can still be victimized by criminal acts.

-Each person of the College community can assist the DPS in its effort to apprehend criminals by utilizing preventive measures to reduce the opportunity for criminal acts and by taking the following precautions:
+Each person of the College community can assist the Pima College Police Department in its effort to apprehend criminals by utilizing preventive measures to reduce the opportunity for criminal acts and by taking the following precautions:

 - The campuses are well-lighted at night.
 Walk only on lighted sidewalks after dark.